Hygrometer Probes for Concrete Rh Testing: Evaluating Reusable vs. Disposable

 Back to our disposable dinnerware example.

-While reusable probes eventually reach the end of their useful life, they can be used to complete many, many tests before joining their disposable counterparts in the dump.
+While reusable probes eventually reach the end of their useful life, they can be used to complete many tests before being discarded, joining their disposable counterparts in the waste.

-The preferred method of moisture evaluation in concrete, in situ testing is a seven-step process.
+The preferred method of in situ moisture evaluation in concrete is a seven-step process.
 To meet ASTM F-2170 standards for in situ testing:

 1. After using a pinless meter to locate areas with the highest potential for moisture, drill three holes for the first 1,000 square feet in the area of a concrete slab being investigated to a depth equal to 40% of the slab’s thickness.
-You’ll need another hole per 1,000 square feet after.
+Add one additional hole per 1,000 square feet beyond that.

 2. Clear the holes of dust and debris.

-4. Set Rh probe sleeves to the correct depth and insert them into each hole.
+4. Set the Rh probe sleeves to the correct depth and insert them into each hole.

-5. Insert your reusable humidity sensor probes into their respective sleeves and place a cap to seal each opening.
+5. Insert your reusable humidity sensor probes into their respective sleeves and secure each opening with a cap.

-6. Wait 24 hours for the probes to equilibrate with their microenvironment’s relative humidity.
+6. Wait 24 hours for the probes to equilibrate with the relative humidity of their microenvironment.

-7. After one day’s time, take & record Rh readings using a hygrometer.
+7. After one day, take & record Rh readings using a hygrometer.

 Keep in mind: successful in situ tests require a high level of control.
 Changes in temperature and humidity in the room where the tests are being conducted can affect outcomes.

-While inspectors have a decision to make between reusable and disposable hygrometer probes when testing moisture levels in concrete, the decision is clear: Reusable hygrometer probes is undoubtedly the better choice.
+While inspectors have a decision to make between reusable and disposable hygrometer probes when testing moisture levels in concrete, the choice is clear: reusable hygrometer probes are undoubtedly the better option.

 Checking Moisture in Concrete?